gar6920/3D-V2/memory bank/architecture.md

   - Collision is checked BEFORE movement
   - Movement is only applied if no collision would occur
   - This prevents any possible overlap between player and objects

+### animals.js
+- Handles loading and management of animal models in the game world
+- Uses GLTFLoader to load animal models from models/animals directory
+- Provides functionality to:
+  - Load animal models asynchronously when the game starts
+  - Add name tags to each animal for identification
+  - Place animals randomly throughout the game world
+  - Prevent duplicate animals and manage the animal collection
+- Exports the animal list for use in collision detection
+- Integrates with the wrapping world boundary system
+- Supports dynamic scaling and rotation of animal models
+- Adds proper shadows to all animal models for visual consistency

 ### utils.js
 - Provides global constants for game parameters: